kirubarajan/blog/src/pages/embeddings/index.md

 where $s$ is our cosine similarity function from earlier.
 In the above example, we have that `a = "Bill Gates"`, `b = "Microsoft"`, `c = "Apple"`.
 Finally, this gives us `d = "Steve Jobs"`.

-While these ad-hoc analyses are interesting to think about, the real use of word embeddings is to provide computers a semantically-aware representation of words.
-This is done by providing the word embeddings as *features* to a neural network that performs other “downstream“ tasks.
+This was a fun result that was discovered by researchers, but this isn't where the true potential of word emebddings lie.
+Although these ad-hoc analyses are interesting to think about, the real use of word embeddings is to serve as a semantically-aware representation of words for **other downstream tasks**.
 For example, providing word embeddings to a neural network that powers a chatbot will let it generate sentences that make more sense than if we represented words using a string-to-index mapping.
+It's hard to think of mathematical grounding for this kind of phenomenom, but intuitively it's clear that better representation of language implies neural networks that can better understand and generate language.

 ### How Do We Create Word Embeddings?
 It seems like perfect word embeddings are too specific (continuous vector spaces are the BIG kind of infinite) and are therefore good to be exist.
 However, we can actually create very powerful word embeddings that capture a lot of semantic meaning using neural networks.